 A standard operating procedure ("SOP") for facilitating the processing of applications for FDI in sectors/transactions that require government approval was issued by the DIPP on June 29, 2017.
-The said SOP sets out the process and procedure for filing and processing of FDI proposals, time limits and internal mechanisms for monitoring the processing of FDI proposals and is available on the website of DIPP.
+The said SOP sets out the process and procedure for filing and processing of FDI proposals, time limits and internal mechanisms for monitoring the processing of FDI proposals and is available on the website of DIPP and on fifp.gov.in.